sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_19_CommentsInPythonProgramming/Q_19_CommentsInPythonProgramming_Quiz.md

 **Description**

-a) This is to write a comment in C language.

-b) Every line should start with a ‘ #  ‘ symbol to get a single line comment in Python.
+Every line should start with a ‘ #  ‘ symbol to get a single line comment in Python.

-c) This is to write a comment in Visual basic.

-d) It is not correct.

 ---
 ---